15 Unique Argentina Souvenirs You Must Buy In Buenos Aires

 An official Boca Juniors football jersey featuring the iconic blue and yellow design.
 A must-have Argentine football gift for fans of Argentina’s most famous soccer team, perfect as Argentina soccer merchandise or a unique souvenir.

-Boca Juniors Jersey.
+The Boca Juniors Jersey I bought for my son.
 Photo by Map And Camera

 For football fans, Argentine football gifts make an exciting keepsake.
 From Argentina soccer merchandise like national team jerseys and scarves to memorabilia featuring legends like Lionel Messi, there’s plenty to choose from.